musicman217/GARE-text-video-retrieval/README.md

 # GARE-text-video-retrieval
 Official implementation of "Rebalancing Contrastive Alignment with Learnable Semantic Gaps in Text-Video Retrieval"

-Code will be released in this year, stay tuned.
+Code will be released this year, stay tuned.